ppunia74/INDE-577_Fall2022/SupervisedLearning/9 - Support Vector Machines (SVMs)/README.md

 The working flow of a simple SVM algorithm can be simply summarized in two steps:

-* Find boudaries (or hyperplane) that correctly separate the classes for the trainig data
+* Find boundaries (or hyperplane) that correctly separate the classes for the training data
 * Picks the one that has the maximum distance from the closest data points

 Please read  [SVM_single_cell.ipynb](https://github.com/cissyyang1014/DataScience_and_MachineLearning/blob/main/SupervisedLearning/Support%20Vector%20Machines%20(SVMs)/SVM_single_cell.ipynb) to learn more details.